MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 For Linux and Mac OS, it's not recommended to install MCDR system-wide (with root), because it can cause conflicts with other Python packages and affect system dependencies

-System-wide install also makes version management difficult and requires administrator privileges, increasing security risks
+System-wide installation also makes version management difficult and requires administrator privileges, increasing security risks

 System-wide install may even result in an ``externally-managed-environment`` error